tariromukute/CoreNetworkTrafficGenerator/README.md

 python3 run.py -u config/oai-cn5g-ue.yaml -g config/oai-cn5g-gnb.yaml -vvv
 ```

-### Sending user plane traffic

-There are two options to sending the traffic:
-1. Configuring the traffic generator to send IP packets
-2. Using the `ue_send.py` script to send traffic

 **Configuring the traffic generator to send IP packets**

 After PDU session establishment, the traffic generator can generate and send UP traffic for each UE that has established a PDU session.
 This is achieved by updating the procedures list to include `5GUPMessage` after `5GSMPDUSessionEstabRequest`, see the sample below.
-The User Plane data and count should then be provide.
-The upData is scapy's IP packet in bytes, see below a sample on how to the generate the IP packet using scapy.
-The IP header will be updated respectively by the traffic generator before sending the packets i.e., the IP source address and the checksum.
+The generator will generate at most the number of packets per second provided above.
+The default is (1 << 20), meaning it will generate the most it can.

 ```yaml
 ...